Tinkerer (Marvel Comics): Fictional character biography

-Criminal career

 Phineas Mason is a brilliant inventor and technician who designs advanced weaponry for criminals and sometimes undertakes crimes of his own.
 As "the Terrible Tinkerer", he runs an underground fix-it shop disguised as a radio repair shop.
 On at least one occasion, a potential customer gained the inventor's attention by presenting a transistor radio and telling Mason that "I've got a radio that just can't carry a tune".
 The Tinkerer's original scheme involved the employment of a team of petty has-been stuntmen and thugs.
 They specialized in placing bugs into radios and blackmailing state officials and politicians.
-The Tinkerer tried to present himself as an alien to confuse his pursuers by leaving behind a mask that looked like his face when he escaped from Spider-Man in a hovercraft shaped like a flying saucer.

-The Tinkerer's next encounter with Spider-Man resulted in deploying the Toy, a hi-tech robot that serves as an assistant and lackey.
-The Toy also helped the Tinkerer escape from his hideout when raided by the police.
-The Tinkerer is known to have created the suit for Mysterio, a man that once worked as one of his alien-suited servants.
-Much later, he was hired by the Kingpin to rebuild the Spider-Mobile to destroy Spider-Man.
-The Tinkerer redesigned Rocket Racer's rocket-powered skateboard, designed the armed wheel-shaped Big Wheel vehicle, repaired the Goldbug's bug-ship, and designed some technological hardware so that Joseph Rambo can become Binary Bug.
-He robbed loan companies by using remote-controlled toys until stopped by Spider-Man.
-The Tinkerer also provided Whirlwind with improved armor and weaponry, provided Diamondback with new throwing diamonds, built the Grim Reaper's scythe-like weapon to go over where his right hand was, provided Mac Gargan with a modified scorpion tail during the "Acts of Vengeance" storyline, and even fixed Grizzly's exo-skeleton harness and grizzly suit.
-He has worked for Hammerhead (who was mentioned to have made Hammerhead's exoskeleton), the Beetle (who Tinkerer helped to make a new Beetle armor), the Black Cat (who received special equipment from him that enhanced her agility, senses, and strength), the Jack O'Lantern, Owl (who made special equipment for him), the Ani-Men, Jester (who made a number of gimmicks for him), and the Constrictor.

-Since he is a small business operator who works alone (and arms criminals), the Terrible Tinkerer takes precautions to prevent being cheated.
-For instance, Killer Shrike commissioned the Tinkerer to improve weapon gauntlets.
-At delivery time, the criminal decided to use the weapons to threaten the inventor and avoid paying.
-The gauntlets backfired on Killer Shrike, wounding and immobilizing due to a failsafe the Tinkerer engineers into his products for such situations.
+Since he is a small business operator who works alone (and arms criminals), the Tinkerer takes precautions to prevent being cheated.
+For instance, Killer Shrike commissioned Tinkerer to improve his weapon gauntlets.
+At delivery time, Killer Shrike decided to use the weapons to threaten the inventor and avoid paying.
+The gauntlets backfired on Killer Shrike due to a failsafe created by Tinkerer and implemented into his products for such situations.